zsteinkamp/steinkamp.us/pages/posts/2012-11-12-thunderhill-3-day-weekend.md

 layout: post
 title: Thunderhill 3-Day Weekend
 date: '2012-11-12 15:27:36'
-categories: post post
-entry:
-  id: 886
-  source: post
-  data:
-    excerpt:
+excerpt: |
   Just got home from three days at Thunderhill Raceway with the GGC BMWWCCA.
 Friday was an Instructor Training School, and Saturday/Sunday was the standard High Performance Driver Education, where I got the opportunity to teach the C Group classroom along with doing in-car instruction.
 A great weekend, but I'm also glad to be home!
-    title: Thunderhill 3-Day Weekend
-  created_at: '2012-11-12 16:19:54'
-  updated_at: '2012-11-12 16:19:54'
-  pub_date: '2012-11-12 15:27:36'
-  disabled: 0
+tags:
+- Cars
+- Driving
 ---

 Just got home from three days at Thunderhill Raceway with the GGC BMWWCCA.